You don’t have to know how it ends. You only need to begin.

 By the end of the three months of DTB, you’ll have:

 - taken time to write, weekly, for three whole months!

-- draft of your introduction or chapter of your choice, with professional editorial feedback
+- a completed draft of a chapter of your choice, with professional editorial feedback

 What else you’ll get:

-TIME—to write, to brainstorm, to thoughtfully create something you’re passionate about, to sift through all the ideas and hone in on one.
+TIME—to write, to brainstorm, to learn, play, explore, and to let you and your story grow wild and true.
 Okay, I can’t give you time, but it is something you can give to yourself through a commitment to this process.
 No, you’re not going to write a book in a week.
 But you probably can block out the five hours a week you’ll need to take this course.

 SOULFULNESS—What is soulfulness?
 Another good question.
-For me, it’s about honoring the process and the timing of the heart–sometimes the heart works in energetic bursts and sometimes in long slow walks.
+In this case, it’s about honoring the process and the timing of the heart–sometimes the heart works in energetic bursts and sometimes in long slow walks.
 It’s about staying present.
 This course is designed to honor the depth of your life and your story, to give you room to explore it, to offer sanctuary.

-As much as savoring gorgeous questions, I love helping people wake up to the power of their own stories.
+As much as savoring gorgeous questions, I love helping people wake up to the power of their own stories and the enormity of their own genius.
 I’d be thrilled to share this experience with you to help you give birth to your very own bundle of book.

 You don’t have to know how it ends.
 You only need to begin.

 Other courses promise you can complete a whole book in three months.
-Isn’t one chapter or an introduction a little, well, LITTLE?
+Why doesn’t this one?